calvinbui/calvin.me/posts/2022/2022-09-01-nintendo-switch-oled-modding/index.md

 ## Overclocking and Undervolting

 I overclocked and undervolted following the [Really Simple Overclocking (OC) Guide on Rentry](https://rentry.co/ocsc).
-The overclocking utilities EOS (or Swiftcraft) can be found on the [NSwitch 60 FPS Cheats & Mods discord server](https://discord.com/invite/VndKxFg7EE).
+The overclocking utility [Switchcraft EOS can be found on GitHub](https://github.com/halop/OC-Switchcraft-EOS).

 My Switch details are: